What You Need to Know About the Ideal Car Battery Voltage Range

 What Is the Ideal Car Battery Voltage You Can Have?

-Measuring your car battery’s voltage can be a great way to determine just how charged your battery might be.
+Measuring your car battery’s voltage can be a great way to determine how charged your battery might be.
 The ideal car battery voltage range will provide you with a relevant interval according to which you can measure precisely what the voltage says about the battery’s current charge.
-A perfect voltage (without any devices or electronic systems plugged in) is between 13.7 and 14.7V.
-If the battery isn’t fully charged, it will diminish to 12.4V at 75%, 12V when it’s only operating at 25%, and up to 11.9V when it’s completely discharged.
+A perfect voltage with the engine running is between 13.7 and 14.7V.
+With the engine off, you should get a reading of 12.6 volts.
+If the battery isn’t fully charged, it will diminish to 12.4V at 75%, 12V when it’s only operating at 25%, and down to 11.9V when it’s completely discharged.
 This data and the way it relates to the design of your battery should provide you with some useful insight into the functioning capacity of your car battery.

 Car Battery Load Tests